ivanhonis/ai_home/README.md

 - **LangGraph-like graph-based thinking**
   - LangGraph describes workflows as graphs for stateful, multi-actor LLM applications.
-  - Ai_home's rooms + intent + tool-routing system reflects a similar **graph-based approach**, just using the "rooms" metaphor.
+  - Ai_home's modes + intent + tool-routing system reflects a similar **graph-based approach**, just using the "modes" metaphor.

 - **AutoGen / multi-agent parallel**
   - AutoGen is a framework built on the collaboration of multiple agents, with multi-agent conversations and tool usage.